mesosphere/universe/README.md

 ## Contributing a Package

 Interested in making your package or service available to the world?
-The instructions below will help you set up a local copy of the Universe for development.
+The instructions below will help you set up to build a package and create a Universe Server that can be used to test your new package in a running DC/OS cluster.

 ### Development Set Up